 Why Do Charters and Guides Need a License

 This license is properly termed “Operator of Uninspected Passenger Vessels” (OUPV) and is commonly referred to as the “6-pack” or “Charterboat Captain’s License”.
 The word “uninspected”, means that the equipment required and the design of the boat are less regulated than that of inspected vessels.
 Choosing to fish on an inspected vessel, does not mean you will have a better experience.
 It just means the vessel is allowed to take more than 6 passengers each trip.
 Keep in mind that most OUPV charter operators and river guides meet or exceed the inspected vessel requirements for operation.

 “6-pack” refers to the 6 passenger limitation placed on the license.
 OUPV licenses are issued with a particular route or area for operation.
 The OUPV license may be upgraded to a Master license, with an “Inland” or “Near Coastal” designation.

-To become Inspected, the vessel must be built in accordance with rigid USCG Commercial Vessel Inspection standards.
-There are many Captains who maintain a Masters license, but do not carry more than 6 passengers.
-The advantage of this, is they are cognizant of issues which other captains of lesser experience or qualification may not consider.
+To become Inspected, the vessel must be built and inspected in accordance with strict USCG Commercial Vessel Inspection standards.
+The majority of Captains who maintain a Masters license, do not carry more than 6 passengers.
+Captains who hold a Masters License are cognizant of issues which other captains of lesser experience or qualification may not consider.

 All USCG licenses must be renewed every 5 years.

-The US Coast Guard issues all Captain Licenses.
+The US Coast Guard issues and monitors all Captain Licenses.